adventuresin9/wizfs/README.md

 A 9Front file server for interacting with Philips Wiz light bulbs by adventuresin9

+This uses json.h which is available in 9Front.

 usage: wizfs -m "mount point" -s "srv name" -d (set debug true)

 The defaults are to mount "wiz" in /n, and post "wizfs" to /srv.